Leading Fireman killed as a result of an air raid on Plaistow Road, E15 on 19 March 1941.

 He is also commemorated in the Civilian War Dead Roll of Honour 1939-1945 located just outside St George's Chapel at the west end of Westminster Abbey.
 His name is also shown on the National Firefighters Memorial, Sermon Lane, London, EC4 and in the Firefighters Memorial Trust's Book of Remembrance.

-I found the information relating to his parents, his entry into this country and his divorce in the same ancestry.co.uk public family tree that supplied the image.
-I have no reason to believe them to be inaccurate, but I could not trace any UK records about this aspect of his life and so I can't verify those particular details.
+We found the information relating to his parents and his divorce in the same ancestry.co.uk public family tree that supplied the image.
+We have no reason to believe them to be inaccurate, but we could not trace any UK records about this aspect of his life and so we cannot verify those particular details.

 Credit for this entry to: Andrew Behan.